LukasMut/ATNLP/README.md

 Christmas break (break from the project): 20th - 26th

-Final dadline for entire reimplementation of the paper: January 10th
+Final deadline for entire reimplementation of the paper: January 10th